How to Spot the Potential Warning Signs of Suicide

 How can people who have lost someone to suicide cope?

 Be aware of your feelings and understand and accept the fact that you are going to have very strong feelings about what happened.
-That’s normal and appropriate, and you will need support.
-The extent of that support may be limited or may be extensive in terms of getting into therapy.
+That’s normal and appropriate, and you will need support, and that may include joining support groups or getting into therapy.

 There is no constructive role for guilt or self-blame — there has already been one casualty, and we need not create any more.
 Feelings of guilt, loss, anger, and, of course, tremendous sadness are all natural feelings that can be dealt with and understood in the context of the circumstance.